michami/SurvivalSoloRPG/additional dice notes.md

 * The blank side is your family / foundation.
 Your starting point.
 * The single line is your friend.
 The person who will stand with you.
 * The two lines are the lovers, standing together.
-* The three lines are danger, and can either be a claw swipe, or a group of people going to war.
+* The three lines are danger, the swipe of a claw, or a group of people going to war.

 ### Roll multiple times to get modifiers. ie: